Chapter 2 BWV168 Tue Rechnung! Donnerwort!

 The opening melody is reminiscent of some of the figuration in the slow movement of the harpsichord concert in A (e.g. bars 9-11) and, indeed, in the same key.
 It is set out in persistently balanced four-bar phrases, perhaps another indication of the pedestrian nature of the text.

-Doubtless some of the blame must lie with the librettist, once again stressing the accountancy rather than the spiritual aspects of the cantata’s theme.
+Doubtless, much of the blame must lie with the librettist, once again stressing the accountancy rather than the spiritual aspects of the cantata’s theme.
 Debts and interest, principal and ultimate reckonings: these are the essential concerns of the opening lines.
 It is only latterly that mention of God’s book, with our transgressions written in 'diamond and steel', gives Bach some more forceful images to work with.
 But he seems only partially interested; these words stand out on long high notes but they are given little further emphasis.

 Bach follows the same structural procedure of the bass aria in that he does not properly reprise the opening vocal section although he repeats the instrumental ritornello intact.